Higher-order parabolic equations with VMO assumptions and general boundary conditions with variable leading coefficients: Preliminaries

-We will need the following spatial trace inequality.
-For full details about the proof, we refer the reader to \cite[Lemma 3.5]{DHP07} for the unweighted setting and to \cite[Lemma 1.3.11]{MeyThesis} where the weights considered are power-type weights in time.
-The restriction of power-type weights only plays a role at $t=0$ in order to have a well-defined trace space.
-Thus in the formulation below with $t\in\R$, the power-type weight can be replaced by any weight $\omega\in A_p(\R)$; see for instance \cite[Sec.
-6.3]{Lin17} for details.
+We will need the following spatial traces and interpolation inequalities.
+For full details about the proofs, we refer the reader respectively to \cite[Lemma 3.5 and Lemma 3.10]{DHP07} for the unweighted setting and to \cite[Lemma 1.3.11 and Lemma 1.3.13]{MeyThesis} where the weights considered are power-type weights in time.
+The restriction of power-type weights only play a role at $t=0$ in order to have a well-defined trace space.
+Thus in the formulation below with $t\in\R$, the power-type weight can be replaced by any weight $\omega\in A_p(\R)$; see for instance \cite[Section 6.3]{Lin17} for details.

 \begin{lemma} Let $p\in(1,\infty)$, $\omega\in A_p(\R)$, $m\in\N$, and $s\in (0,1]$ so that $2ms\in\N$.
 Then the map

 is continuous. \end{lemma}